-When you draw a cartoon cat face, you have complete permission to exaggerate all his features, and get creative with the colors too.
-No need for only brown and gray kitties here.
+When you draw a cartoon cat face, you have permission to exaggerate all the features and get creative with the colors too.
+No need for brown and gray kitties here.

 This cat has all the things I try to include in my drawing tutorials for elementary students:

-- Simple shapes, as in “draw a U shape” or “draw an oval”, etc.
+- Simple shapes, so you can say “draw a U shape” or “draw an oval”, for instructions.